hassancpu/Temporal-Action-Localization/README.md

 **Training & Evaluating The Probability Prediction Model**

 To train the network run the *Model* and your trained model will be saved in the *Trained_Model* folder.
 After training, you can generate proposals using the *Eval_Gen* and finally to get the AR@AN and R@100-tIoU, run the *Eval_Metric*.
-If you want to generate the proposals whose temporal boundaries are computed by Interpolation, run the *Eval_Gen_Interpolation*.
+If you want to generate the proposals with precise temporal boundaries computed by Interpolation, run the *Eval_Gen_Interpolation*.

 **Ranking The Proposals By Ranking Modules**